-When a student is absent, parents are asked to call the office by 10:00 a.m. on the first day of the absence.
-Regardless of telephone contact, the parent/guardian needs to ensure a note explaining the reason for the absence is received in the school's office within 3 school days of the student's return to school.
-Notes may also be submitted online to the office.
+When a student is absent, parents are asked to call the office by 9:30 a.m. on the first day of the absence.
+Regardless of telephone contact, the parent/guardian needs to ensure a note explaining the reason for the absence is received in the school's office within 72 hours (3 days) of the student' return to school.
 Please do not turn in notes to the classroom teacher.
 Failure to provide a note will result in the absence being recorded as unverified.
-If a student is at school at 9:45 a.m., the child is considered present for ADA purposes only.
+If a student is at school at 9:30 a.m., the child is considered present for ADA purposes only.
+Notes/documentation for absences may be sent via email by the parent/guardian or the doctor.
+Please email nelsonnotes@dentonisd.org.

 A student will be counted tardy if he/she is not in the classroom when the class starts.
 Excessive tardiness at all levels may result in a referral to the district attendance officers.
-Excessive tardiness is four or more tardies in one semester.
 Excessive tardiness is considered a Loss of Significant Instructional Time and is prosecutable in court in the same manner as unexcused absences.
 If a student has a medical appointment and attends any part of the school day either before or after the appointment and submits a doctor's note upon his/her return, the absence will not count against him/her.